 Bill (pictured) is stepping down from the voluntary job after two decades with the National Rugby League club, making way for the "new face and fresh approach" of incoming chaplain, Warren Crank, and a change in focus for himself.

 "I feel honoured and privileged to have been in this position and to have served the players, staff, coaches and their families," Bill said.
-Many people sporting teams have a chaplain.
-"This is not a role we put up in lights and advertise.

 Many people don't realise that most major